whoisjuan/rasterwise-blog/source/_posts/how-to-build-a-ctracker.md

 After you subscribe and get your API key you will need to compose and API query call that will be used as the backbone of your tracker.
 GetScreenshot API is a RESTful API with a very simple and minimal setup.
 It's basically a simple URL that takes in some pieces of information to give you back what you're requesting.

-For the sake of this example we will assume that we want to screenshot the New York Times homepage in a daily basis.
+For the sake of this example we will assume that we want to screenshot the New York Times homepage on a daily basis.
 Here are the pieces that you will require to build the API call and adjust it to your screenshot needs:

 1) Base API URL: https://api.rasterwise.com
 2) API Key: You will receive this after subscribing.